waliulhasaniram/Django-Project-Hospital-Management/README.md

 users can also comment from another page and the informations will be saved in backend.
 The  main objective of this project to manage the records of patients , doctors and appointments.

-This CRUD project is made for practicing Django with real world problems.
+This CRUD project is made for practicing Django with real world problems. besides the pages are built using html ans css.